michalbrys/Using-Google-Analytics-with-R/chapter7/clustering_k-means.md

         color=factor(clustered_users$fit.cluster)
 )

-# write results to file
+# write the results to the file
 write.csv(clustered_users, "clustered-users.csv", row.names=T)
 ```

 ## Results

-Result visualized in `plotly` package:
+The resultr visualized in the `plotly` package:

 ![](/assets/5_clustering.gif)

 ## Results - clustered users

-In addition to chart you get `.csv` file with userId \(fingerprint\) and created label \(number of segment\).
-You can use the results uploading it to your marketing systems.
-Example results:
+In addition to the chart, you get a `.csv` file with the userId \(fingerprint\) and predicted label \(the segment number\).
+You can use the results, uploading it to your marketing systems.
+Example of the results:

 ```
 > clustered_users